CUNY-CL/winter-camp/README.md

 regression](https://en.wikipedia.org/wiki/Logistic_regression) classifier),
 CRFSuite uses a first-order Markov model in which states represent casing tags, and the observations represent tokens.
-The best sequence of tags for a given sentence are computed using the [Viterbi algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm), which finds the best path by merging paths that share prefixes (e.g. the sequences "NNN" and "NNV" share the prefix "NN").
+The best sequence of tags for a given sentence are computed using the [*Viterbi algorithm*](https://en.wikipedia.org/wiki/Viterbi_algorithm), which finds the best path by merging paths that share prefixes (e.g. the sequences "NNN" and "NNV" share the prefix "NN").
 This merging calculates the probability of that prefix only once, as you can see in the figure below.